 At The Cabin Bangkok, we use cognitive behavioural therapy (CBT) and other therapies to help our clients overcome mental wellness concerns like trauma and addiction.
 We teach them to retrain their brains to rely upon new, more productive methods of dopamine release.

 If you’ve recently escaped from an abusive relationship and find yourself longing to reunite with that person even when you know it would be self-destructive to do so, you’re probably feeling the effects of a trauma bond.
 Our counsellors can develop a treatment plan for you that helps you break free of this addictive thinking.
-Contact us now for a free and confidential consultation.
+Contact us now for a confidential consultation.